nlesc-sigs/current/granted/nlp.md

 - Laura Ootes (l.ootes@esciencecenter.nl)

 The co-leads are:
-- Erik Tjong Kim Sang
+- Erik Tjong Kim Sang (e.tjongkimsang(a)esciencenter.nl, was SIG Lead in 2022)
-- Carsten Schnober
+- Carsten Schnober (c.schnober(at)esciencecenter.nl, will be SIG Lead in 2024)

 ## What is SIG’s mission?
 The mission of the Natural Language Processing SIG is to improve the awareness of recent relevant natural language processing techniques among eScience engineers